peterforberg/peterforberg.github.io/1research.md

 **Selected Articles**

+Moore, Ryan C., Ross Dahlke, Peter L. Forberg, Jeffrey T. Hancock.
+2024.
+“The Private Life of QAnon: A Mixed Methods Investigation of Americans’ Exposure to QAnon Content on the Web.”
+[Proceedings of the ACM on Human-Computer Interaction](https://dl.acm.org/doi/10.1145/3687057){:target="_blank"} 8(CSCW2).

 Forberg, Peter and Kristen Schilt.
 2023.
 “What is Ethnographic about Digital Ethnography?
 A Sociological Perspective.”
 [Frontiers in Sociology](https://www.frontiersin.org/articles/10.3389/fsoc.2023.1156776/full){:target="_blank"} 8.

 Forberg, Peter L. 2022.
 “Critical Design as Theory, Experiment, and Data: A Sociologically-Informed Approach to Visualizing Networks of Loss.”
 [Digital Humanities Quarterly](http://www.digitalhumanities.org/dhq/vol/16/3/000621/000621.html){:target="_blank"} 16(3).